 You are able to create, edit, or inactivate incident tags to fit the needs of your organization.
 To learn more about configuring incident tags, please see the Manage Incident Enrichment documentation.

-Incident tags may also be configured to automatically add to specific incidents based on incident or alert criteria.
+Incident tags may also be configured to automatically add values to specific incidents based on incident or alert criteria.
 To learn more about configuring automatic tags, please see the Automatic Incident Tags documentation.

 By default, your environment will have Priority tags enabled, with pre-configured settings.
 These settings can be customized to better fit the needs of your organization.
 To learn more about customizing tags, please see the Manage Incident Enrichment documentation.